arhcy/RemoteInformer/README.md

 =====

-Custom remote data collection app that works in local network without USB cables.
+Custom remote data collection app that works on local network without USB cables.
 It easily integrates into Unity3d projects.
 You can use it for testing your VR / AR mobile projects.
 Also, you can modify and rebuild this app to get custom data you need.